rosehanuy/maine-forest/README.md

 # The Effects of Climate Change on Northeastern Forests

-This project is a simple attempt to analyze how rising annual temperatures have impacted the species composition of forests in Maine.
+This project analyzes how rising annual temperatures have impacted the species composition of forests in Maine.

 ## Methods
 * Explore how mean annual temperatures have changed in Maine over the past fifty years.